 After wine tasting, ask yourself a few questions to complete the wine evaluation:

 1. Does the wine have a pleasing color?
 Was it clear?
 Does it show brilliance?
 Did you like it?

 2. How was the aroma?
-Was it light, nice, strong or somewhere in between?
+Was it light, nice, strong, or somewhere in between?
 Can you say it’s exceptional?
 Did you like it?

 3. How intense was the taste?
 Was the fruit detectable or not?
 Once again, did you like it?

 4. Was your wine balanced?
-Was the fruit, acid, sugar and dryness in harmony, or did one overpower the other aspects?
+Was the fruit, acid, sugar, and dryness in harmony, or did one overpower the other aspects?
 Again, did you like it?

 Wine evaluation is highly affected by your personal taste and preference.
 The main question is simply, “Did you like it?”
 Taste is highly subjective and no two individuals have exactly the same measure of perception which makes your opinion as valid as everybody else’s.
-The shortest way to gain more confidence in your tasting and evaluating abilities is to taste and evaluate again and again, and sharing and comparing them with others.
+The shortest way to gain more confidence in your tasting and evaluating abilities is to taste and evaluate again and again and share and compare them with others.
 There are no wrong answers or descriptions in this matter.
 All you need is to prepare a bottle of wine, a clean glass, your senses, and an open mind.